We Analyzed 8.7 Billion SSL Certificates in Q1 2026 to Detect Technologies No One Else Can See

 Certificate transparency logs accept two types of entries: final certificates and pre-certificates.

 Pre-certificates get submitted to CT logs before the final certificate is issued, as defined in RFC 6962.
-A 37.4% pre-certificate rate means the CT ecosystem is healthy.
+The 33.5% pre-certificate rate increased from 30.5% in Q4 2025, indicating improving CT ecosystem health.
 CAs submitting pre-certificates let monitors catch misissued certificates before they go live.

 Why certificate transparency data matters for technology detection